Difference Between Grizzly And Kodiak

 Behavior and Social Structure: Solitary Giants

 Both Kodiak and grizzly bears are generally solitary animals, except for mothers with cubs.
-However, during salmon runs, Kodiaks may exhibit a higher degree of tolerance and even aggregation in certain areas due to the concentrated food source.
+That said, during salmon runs, Kodiaks may exhibit a higher degree of tolerance and even aggregation in certain areas due to the concentrated food source.
 Grizzlies, with their more dispersed food resources, are typically more solitary even during peak foraging seasons.

 Conservation Status: Facing Challenges